 How To Build A Winter Pond Cover

-Winter pond cover.
-This simple structure is an easy way to protect your koi and goldfish from extreme winter temperatures.
+A winter pond cover is a simple structure that helps to protect your koi and goldfish from extreme winter temperatures.
 Not only does it dramatically reduce or eliminate the formation of ice on the pond, but it also extends the growing season for both fish and plants.
 Using a winter pond cover in northern climates often allows you start feeding your fish up to a month earlier each spring, allowing koi and goldfish to come out of dormancy and build up their strength earlier each year.

 - Easy to build – takes only a few hours

-- Little or no ice form on the pond
+- Little or no ice forms on the pond

 - Reusable year after year